awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 **To test the scale\-out function**

-1. Follow the steps in [Tutorial: Sending a message to an Amazon SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-send-message.html) to add messages to your queue\.
+1. Follow the steps in [Sending messages to a queue \(console\)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-using-send-messages.html) to add messages to your queue\.
 Make sure that you have increased the number of messages in the queue so that the backlog per instance metric exceeds the target value\.

    It can take a few minutes for your changes to invoke the alarm\.